Designing beadwork is a metaphor for life!

 My point is, anyone can design their own beadwork.
 There isn’t some special skill that you need to learn.
 Most of it, like life, comes from experience, trial and error.
 So, if you sit there and ask someone to teach you how to design, it’s a bit like asking someone to teach you how to live.

 Yes, I absolutely can provide you with a helpful framework to get you started.
 I can give you a list of skills you should learn.
 I can also offer you moral support as you go through this process.
-And, if that’s something you would value, I will happily put together a course to do that.
-So, once again, here’s that link if you would like me to put that course together.
+And, if that’s something you would value, then I strongly recommend you enroll on this online course.

 But you don’t need to pay me (or anyone else) to help you start designing beadwork.
 All you need to do is take out your beads and start playing right now!